esling/formation_scai/README.md

-# formation_scai
+# Formation SCAI - Astrophysics

-Repository for the generative models training at SCAI
+Repository for the generative models training at SCAI for Astrophysics.
+This contains the course for
+* Auto-encoders (AEs)
+* Variational AEs (VAEs)
+* Normalizing flows